Q. What assistance can you give me regarding the mechanical design of a suitable enclosure for the electronics that you designed?

 Q. I have specific budget unit production costs in mind for my new electronic project.
 How can I get an idea whether these costs are achievable in a finished unit before I spend too much money on the design process itself?

-A. A project that sets out to duplicate an existing product at lower cost is a tough challenge.
-If you have a new angle, then the higher costs of low volume production associated with new products will be supported in the market place.
+A. If you have a new angle, then the higher costs of low volume production associated with new products will be supported in the market place.
 Be aware of what is out there in the market already.
 Actual unit manufacturing costs may have to be 15% to 25% of the retail price to make the economics work.
 Higher costs may be profitable if you sell to clients directly.
 We can offer existing standard electronic modules available already that may suit your requirements.
 Production cost estimating is frequently a major part of the feasibility studies that we undertake.

 Q. How many iterations (spins) of a design does it take to finish a project?